Daily readings

 3Knowing that the Father had given him all things into his hands, and that he came from God, and goes to God;

-4He rises from supper, and layeth aside his clothes, and having taken a towel, girded himself.
+4He rises from supper, and layeth aside his garments, and having taken a towel, girded himself.

 5After that, he putteth water into a basin, and began to wash the feet of the disciples, and to wipe them with the towel with what he was girded.